scalacenter/scalac-profiling/README.md

 lack of caching at the macro level is one of the main sources for inefficient code.

-Ideally, this plugin would be able to identify inefficient expanded code with tree-size heuristics and the use of particular features that could be expressed in a more low-level manner.
-It could also tell users if there's any repetition in the expanded code.
+Ideally, this plugin would be able to:
+1. Identify inefficient expanded code with tree-size heuristics and the use of particular features that could be expressed in a more low-level manner.
+2. Tell users if there's any repetition in the expanded code.
+3. Let users inspect the macro generated code to manually investigate inefficient macro expansions.
+The generated code could be written in a directory passed in via compiler plugin settings, and would be disabled by default.

 As a side note, repetitions in expanded code can be addressed in two ways:
 * Create a cache of expanded code in the compiler macro infrastructure.
-* Create a cache of expanded code in the macro implementation (more challenging).
+* Create a cache of expanded code in the macro implementation.

+Both alternatives are **challenging**, if not impossible.
+The easiest way to cache implicits is that the developers of implicit-intensive codebases create their own objects storing implicit values for all the target types and imports them in all the use sites.

+#### More to come...